weyoume/wenode/README.md

 - 10 Million WYM fixed supply, with no inflation.
 - Active WYM stakeholder accounts earn a weekly reward.
-- WYM stakeholders are able to vote for network witnesses.
+- WYM stakeholders are able to vote for Producers.

 ### MEC is earned by network contributors, and is consumed to utilize network features.

 - 1 Billion MEC issuance per year, with no initial supply.
 - 25% of MEC issuance directed to content rewards, distributed according to stake weighted votes, views, shares and comments.
 - 20% of MEC issuance directed to holders of WYM Cryptoequity when they are active on the network.
-- 20% of MEC issuance is directed to Block producing Witnesses, which are elected by stakeholders, and to Block producing Miners, which create proofs of work.
+- 20% of MEC issuance is directed to Block Producers, which are elected by stakeholders, and create proofs of work.
 - 10% of MEC issuance is directed to Supernode Operator rewards.
 - 10% of MEC issuance is directed to Staked MeCoin Holder rewards.
 - 5% of MEC issuance is directed to The Community Enterprise fund.